Brad Pitt And Kate Hudson Preparing To Go Public Amid Rumors Angelina Moving On?

 “I really want more kids.
 Anywhere between four and six.
 I just love them.
 I love the insanity.
 I love the chaos.
 In love laughing with them,” the beauty said.

-As for Angelina, the UN envoy, director and actress has been rumored to be engaging in a fling with former co-star Jared Leto.
+As for Angelina, the UN envoy, director, and actress has been rumored to be engaging in a fling with former co-star Jared Leto.
 The two stars worked together back in 2004, and had ignited rumors even then that they were enjoying a bit of a romance, when Jolie shared in an interview at the time that she had “taken a lover.”

 “We talk about life and politics, share books.
 Now he’s one of the greatest friends I have,” Jolie said in the interview.